needle-mirror/com.unity.ai.planner/Documentation~/ActionDefinition.md

 ### Preconditions

 Beyond specifying the trait compositions on parameters of the action, you may specify further required conditions on the properties of the parameters' traits.
-These conditions may be specified on a single object (e.g. checking that a count is greather than 0) or specified between properties on multiple objects (e.g. making sure that two positions are equal).
+These conditions may be specified on a single object (e.g. checking that a count is greater than 0) or specified between properties on multiple objects (e.g. making sure that two positions are equal).
 Whenever one or more of the preconditions are not met, the action is considered invalid and is excluded from the planning process.

 ### Effects